cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 {% include svgs/lookie-lookie_model.svg %}

-I will cover the most important parts of what we're doing here.
-To see the whole thing in action with many additional features, check out my [GitHub repository](https://github.com/cpury/lookie-lookie).
+This blog post describes a fully working but minimal version of this idea.
+To see the complete thing in action with many additional features, check out my [GitHub repository](https://github.com/cpury/lookie-lookie).

 ## Preparation